 There are a number of digital tools for this, starting from Bruhat Insights Global which uses AI to prevent ghosting (where confirmed candidates ‘ghost’ after accepting the offer).
 Artificial intelligence has the power to completely transform how businesses operate and people work.
 But with the excitement of AI and new technology comes fear and uncertainty.
 It’s up to leaders to assuage those fears by looking for ways to implement AI that acts as an enabler for employees instead of replacing their jobs.

 Leaders need to calm their fears and remain positive about new technology.
 They need to be well-versed with AI and need to be willing to experiment with new technologies so they can help others understand its potential impact on their jobs.

 Pace of change

 Right alongside the growth of AI and technology is the overall pace of change.
 How we live and work is drastically different today from what it was five years ago—let alone 20 or 30 years ago.
-There are a plethora of examples from the corporate world and the non-corporate world where business and political leaders struggled midway through the change initiatives to stem the losses and to manage the fallout from sudden, disruptive, and disorienting change.
+There are a plethora of examples from the corporate leadership and the non-corporate world where business and political leaders struggled midway through the change initiatives to stem the losses and to manage the fallout from sudden, disruptive, and disorienting change.

 A leader is the one who leads the people.
 To lead them, they need to adapt to the circumstances first.
 Thereafter, they need to tell their fellowships about the pace of change.
 Change surrounds us in the form of climate change, globalization, diversity, and dozens of other things.
 Change is constant and has always been so.
 What’s different about today is the rate at which change occurs.